roman-milk/roman-milk.github.io/foxy-gramma.md

  "Take them.
 They're yours now."
 Janice said.
 He couldn't help himself.
 His hands reached down, grabbed the hem of her 'Foxy Grandma' t-shirt, and yanked it upward violently, finally exposing her breasts to his eyes.
 He finally got a good look at his grandmother's naked breasts.
 They were even bigger than he thought.
 They were massive, they were firm, and they were bare.
 They were capped by perfect hard nipples, and the skin was as smooth and creamy as the rest of her.
 He didn't have too much time to take them in visually as his mouth quickly attached itself to her hard left nipple.
 His cheeks hollowed as he tried to get as much creamy breast flesh into his mouth as he could.
 He reached up with both hands and finally gave her breasts the healthy squeeze they had been dying for.
 His hands kept squeezing, in disbelief at how perfect and firm her mature breasts felt.
 They poured through his fingers in just the right way.
 Janice rubbed his hair affectionately as he chewed on her nipple.
 Danny didn't realize that his hips had started to bounce.
 The incestuous fuck had begun.

  Danny was following his instincts on how to fuck a woman.
 Luckily, his instincts matched up perfectly with the way mature women like to be fucked.
 He pulled out to the tip before driving back into her again, his balls slapping against her ass as he did so.
 His cock was soon coated in his grandmother's juices.
 Janice's let hand reach down to palm her grandson's bare ass as he pounded her, assisting him in making the fuck as hard as possible.
 Janice, like most older women, liked her sex hard, and Danny was quickly complying.
 His natural instincts made him know that his grandmother liked rough sex, and he was eager to give it to her.
 They were both soon covered in perspiration, their sex-sweat comingling.
 Danny was now feeling an incredible pressure in his balls, that desperate need for release.
 It was a feeling he would soon be getting used to.
 All he knew is that he would have to cum soon.
 He didn't know whether he was ready to man up and cum in his grandma's pussy.
 But his grandma realized his indecision, and like a good mother, made the decision for him.
 She wrapped her legs around his thighs and placed both of her hands on his ass, holding him in place.
 He knew earlier she had talked about him getting her pregnant, but he didn't know if she was serious about it.
-Report_Story #5